persalys/persalys/python/doc/examples/examples.rst

 .. image:: FORM-IS_ParametersResult.png
     :align: center

-The following histogram shows that on the contrary of the Monte Carlo method, the sampling is centered at the threshold of the event failure with the Importance sampling method.
+The following histogram shows that, by contrast of the :ref:`Monte Carlo method <exmonteCarloReliabilityResult>`, the sampling is centered on the threshold of the event failure with the Importance sampling method.

 .. image:: FORM-IS_HitogramResult.png
     :align: center